Abhijith6566/Shiny-App-For-Online-Education-Review/README.md

 ## Reproducing the App
 If you wish to run the app from R Studio instead of going to the above link, you can use the following steps:
-1. Download all items in the Shiny-App folder
+1. Download all items in the Shiny-App folder in this repository
 2. Open Shiny-app.Rproj in R Studio
 3. Make sure both .png files are in a folder called WWW
 4. Open ui.R and server.R ( Make sure you open both of them in the Shiny-app.Rproj)